zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0021I

   Eureka Client Registered from _ipAddress_.
-Available at _discoveryUrl_
+Available at _discoveryUrl_.

   **Reason:**

   The registration attempt from ZWED0020I has succeeded.
-The server is known to the API ML discovery server from the address _ipAddress_
+The server is known to the API ML discovery server from the address _ipAddress_.

   **Action:**